Skip to main content

 Outputs

 Here I've created the first step in a Workflow.
-Notice that it is prompted like a typical automation, with a red user input.
+Notice that it is a typical prompt, with a red user input.

 Now I'm going to rename the step, and click the plus sign in the bottom right corner, to add a new step.
 You see that on the left side, under "Outputs," I can select "Company Prospect" - this is the name of the previous step.